 If the Southern IFCA Permit Byelaw Sub-Committee deem the circumstances which lead to a trigger point being reached, warrant the fishery to remain closed, then a full review will be presented to the subsequent timetabled meeting of the TAC.
-As specified in paragraph (34) of the NFB, the Authority, may, for the purposes of managing a sustainable net fishery, attach to a permit, remove from a permit or vary one or more flexible permit conditions in line with the provisions set out in the NFB.
+As specified in paragraph (34) of the NFB, the Authority, may, for the purposes of managing a sustainable net fishery, attach to a permit, remove from a permit, or vary one or more flexible permit conditions in line with the provisions set out in the NFB.

-Figure 1: Salmonid mortality control mechanism flow diagram
+Figure 1: Salmonid mortality control mechanism flow diagram.

-Figure 2: Salmonid interaction control mechanism flow diagram at point of implementation
+Figure 2: Salmonid interaction control mechanism flow diagram at point of implementation.
+For Year 2, X = 4 for Southampton Water and River Hamble Permit Areas.
+X = 8 for Christchurch Harbour Permit Areas.

-2.1.3 On-Site Monitoring Programme
+2.1.5 On-Site Monitoring Programme